salomonelli/best-resume-ever/README.md

 ## Contribute

 Feel free to add your own templates, language supports, fix bugs or improve the docs.
 Any kind of help is appreciated!
-If you any kind of changes to an existing template, please commit them as new templates.
+If you make any kind of changes to an existing template, please commit them as new templates.

 <br>